Atmosphere of Triton: Triton Watch

-Future Exploration
+Future exploration

 Trident

-Trident is a proposed NASA mission that is to further study Neptune's moon Triton (moon).
-The proposed launch of trident is set for October 2025 and will not arrive until 2038.
-Triton is a candidate ocean world of very high priority because of the glimpses of activity shown from the voyager 2 flyby.
-The origin of the activity seen from voyager is still unclear and this makes Triton very high on the list when it comes to investigating ocean planets.
-Trident would dramatically help in furthering our knowledge of the atmosphere of Triton as well as the activity from the surface plumes captured in Voyager 2.
+Trident is a proposed NASA mission that is to further study Neptune's moon Triton.
+The proposed launch date of Trident is set for October 2025, arriving at the Neptune system by 2038.
+Triton is a probable ocean world of very high priority because of the glimpses of activity shown from the Voyager 2 flyby.
+The origin of the activity seen from Voyager is still unclear and this makes Triton very high on the list when it comes to investigating ocean planets.
+Trident would dramatically help in furthering knowledge of the atmosphere of Triton as well as the activity from the surface plumes captured in Voyager 2.
 It would also help gain knowledge on the surface level of the moon and shed light on the processes that go on there.
 This mission has three scientific goals it is trying to achieve, which are: if Triton has a subsurface ocean or if it has had an ocean in the past, to further understand what energy sources and sinks are at play with the resurfacing of Triton, and to investigate and study the organic constituents on Triton's surface.
 To find an ocean on Triton, magnetic induction techniques will be used.
 The presence of the saltiness of an ocean makes it conductive, which means it is detectable to magnetic induction techniques with a spacecraft in orbit.
 The salinity of the ocean is mostly acquired from differentiation from volatiles in rocks on the planet and it is thought that these volatiles are sodium chloride dominant.
-If Triton is confirmed an ocean world, it would become the first example of an ocean world with its origin being from the Kuiper Belt.
 To help achieve these goals, Trident would be equipped with a plasma spectrometer, a high resolution infrared spectrometer with a spectral range up to 5μm, as well as many other instruments.

-Neptune Odyssey Mission
+Neptune Odyssey mission

-The Neptune Odyssey mission concept is a flagship-class orbiter equipped with atmospheric probes that is proposed to be sent into the Neptune-Triton system.
+The Neptune Odyssey mission concept is a flagship-class orbiter equipped with atmospheric probes that is proposed to be sent into the Neptune–Triton system.
 This mission would launch around 2031 and would be aboard the SLS (Space Launch System) or an equivalent launch vehicle.
-The spacecraft would use a gravity assist from Jupiter and then would cruise for 13 years to its destination in the Neptune-Triton system for its study.
-This mission will be trying to answer questions of: How do interior and atmospheres of ice giant form and evolve, is Triton an ocean world and what is the cause of the plumes seen on voyager 2, and how the geophysics of Triton can help expand the knowledge of dwarf planets such as Pluto.
-Some measurements to be taken in this mission are: Magnetic Field, Gravitational Harmonics, Spectroscopy, visible imager, ions and electrons, neutral mass spectrometry, and dust.
+The spacecraft would use a gravity assist from Jupiter and then cruise for 13 years to its destination in the Neptune–Triton system for its study.
+This mission will be trying to answer questions of: how do the interior and atmospheres of ice giants form and evolve; is Triton an ocean world; what is the cause of the plumes seen on Voyager 2; and how the geophysics of Triton can help expand the knowledge of dwarf planets such as Pluto.
+[1] Some measurements to be taken in this mission are: magnetic field, gravitational harmonics, spectroscopy, visible imager, ions and electrons, neutral mass spectrometry, and dust.